Cogent-Labs-Inc/langchain-series/008_customer_segmentation_of_website/README.md

 ### POC Data:

-For POC, we are creating 5 customer segments and 3 avatars against each customer segment.
+For the POC, we are creating 5 customer segments and 3 avatars against each customer segment.